Introduction by Robb Walsh

 The Southern version of pit barbecue migrated to Texas in several stages beginning in the early 1800s.
 Black slaves recount cooking barbecue to celebrate the harvest on Texas cotton plantations before the Civil War.
 And Juneteenth, the holiday commemorating the freeing of the slaves in Texas has been celebrated with barbecue since 1865.

 The Southern version of barbecue begat the first big civic barbecues, which fed hundreds and sometimes thousands of people.
 These began to be held around the state in the early 1800s.
 Whole sheep, goats, pigs and steers were cut into pieces and cooked over oak or hickory coals while being continuously basted.
+It was a time when a man couldn’t easily to be healthy.
 The standard cooking time was 24 hours.
 This tradition lives on in such events as the XIT Annual Reunion in Dalhart, Texas, where tens of thousands of people gather year after year to attend the “world’s largest free barbecue.”

 After the Civil War, beef became the most common meat in Texas.
 While the ultimate in Southern barbecue was cooking a whole hog, cooking a whole steer was the ultimate in Texas barbecue.
 Barbecued beef cuts remain the most common in Texas barbecue, although pork, mutton and other meats remain popular.